 Rural Northwestern Ontario offers an incredible learning experience for Visiting Family Medicine Residents.
 Explore the rural generalist family medicine elective opportunities available at the NOSM University Visiting FM Rural Elective Program.

 Both Undergraduate and Postgraduate medical students and residents need to apply for electives through the NOSM education application portal.

-Phase 3 (Year 4) Phase 3 takes place in the academic health science centres in either Thunder Bay or Sudbury and is organized around a series of specialty clerkship rotations: Surgery, Internal Medicine, Children’s Health, Women’s Health, Mental Health, and Emergency Medicine.
-The integrated exposure to various specialties and subspecialties in this Phase provides students with the opportunity to assess specialties which they may choose to pursue as career choices.
-In this Phase, there are opportunities to experience medicine in different settings through elective experiences which can be done (by request) in Kenora.
+NOSMU’s Phase 3 takes place in Thunder Bay or Sudbury and is organized around a series of specialty clerkship rotations: Surgery, Internal Medicine, Children’s Health, Women’s Health, Mental Health, and Emergency Medicine.
+The integrated exposure to various specialties and subspecialties in this Phase provides students with the opportunity to assess specialty areas that they may choose to pursue as a future career.
+In this Phase, there are opportunities to experience medicine in different settings through elective experiences, many of which can also occur in Kenora by request.

-Whether you are attending the Northern Ontario School of Medicine, another Ontario Medical School or a medical school in another province, Kenora offers elective opportunities for post-graduate residents in:
+Whether you are attending the Northern Ontario School of Medicine, another Canadian Medical School or a medical school abroad, Kenora offers elective opportunities for post-graduate residents in:

 Located on Lake of the Woods, Kenora is a 4-season tourist destination, highlighting “Lake Life” at its finest.
 From boating and swimming in the summertime, to year-round fishing and hiking, as an outdoor enthusiast you have nature in your backyard!

 The Kenora area is filled with countless recreation activities, indoor and out!

 Winter activities include both cross-country and downhill skiing with tubing at Mount Evergreen, Biathlon, snowmobiling, ice fishing, snowshoeing and more.
 There are local hockey leagues (competitive and house) as well as skating, curling, Crokicurl, ice bikes, and more.